Explore the categories below to learn more about being emergency prepared at uvu

 4. Do not enter buildings until structural safety can be assessed.

 1. Be prepared for additional aftershocks.
-They are usually smaller but can cause additional damage or collapse weakened structures.
+They are usually smaller but can cause additional damage or collapse of weakened structures.

 Elevator Failure